The Fedibook project

 End to end — Fedibook connects willing speakers with willing listeners.
 No algorithm will ever filter or sort what you see or who you reach.

 Part of the Fediverse — Fedibook is a connected and contributing part of the Fediverse.
-We will always work to embrace being a small part of something bigger, and will never introduce features designed to wall users in.
+I will always work to embrace being a small part of something bigger, and will never introduce features designed to wall users in.

 Your network — Fedibook will continue to develop as a product built for you and your friends.
-We will never spy on you, build a profile of your behaviour, or sell your data to anyone.
+I will never spy on you, build a profile of your behaviour, or sell your data to anyone.
 What happens on your network stays on your network.

 FAQ

-Who is behind the Fedibook project!
+Who is behind the Fedibook project?

 Why not just use Friendica?